pola-rs/polars-book/user_guide/src/howcani/combining_data/concatenating.md

 ## Rechunking

 Before a concatenation we have two dataframes `df1` and `df2`.
 In memory each of these is a separate Arrow `Table`.
-By default these `Tables` are copied to a new combined table during the concatenatation - this is known as **rechunking**.
-Rechunking makes further operations on the concatenated `DataFrame` faster.
+Each column in `df1` and `df2` is in one or more chunks in memory.
+By default, during concatenation the chunks in each column are copied to a single new chunk - this is known as **rechunking**.
+Rechunking makes the join slower but further operations on the concatenated `DataFrame` faster.

-If you do not want Polars to rechunk the concatenated `DataFrame` and instead to keep track of which rows point to which original `Table` you specify `rechunk = False` when doing the concatenation.
+If you do not want Polars to rechunk the concatenated `DataFrame` you specify `rechunk = False` when doing the concatenation.
+This approach makes the join faster but further operations on the concatenated `DataFrame` slower.